-At 31 March 2016 and 2015 the directors tested the goodwill for impairment.
+At 31 March 2017 and 2016 the directors tested the goodwill for impairment.
 The impairment testing was performed over the New Zealand business on the basis that the goodwill relates only to New Zealand.
 The recoverable amount was determined by taking the value in use compared to the carrying amount.
 The value in use was also tested against market capitalisation.
-This testing indicated no impairment had occurred
+This testing indicated no impairment had occurred.

 The value in use methodology has been applied using past experience of sales, growth and margin to determine the expectations for the future.
-These cash flows are based on the Directors' view of the projected cash flows for 5 years and beyond using sales growth rate assumptions for years 1 to 5 of between 2% and 8.1%.
+These cash flows are based on the Directors' view of the projected cash flows for 5 years and beyond using sales growth rate assumptions for years 1 to 5 of 1.5% on average.
 For cash flows beyond 5 years no terminal growth rate is assumed.
 The cash flows are discounted using a nominal rate of 10% after tax.

 Adverse changes in actual performance or future rates of growth will reduce the calculated recoverable amount.
-A change to a discount rate to 12.10%, or a reduction in revenue of 10.4%, or a 35% reduction in terminal value is required for the carrying amount of goodwill to equal the recoverable amount.
+A change to a discount rate to 13.1%, or a reduction in revenue of 21%, or a 41% reduction in terminal value is required for the carrying amount of goodwill to equal the recoverable amount.